jruns/speedy-utilities-public/README.md

 # speedy-utilities
 Speedy Performance Utilities is a WordPress plugin to improve the performance of a WordPress website.
 It includes several utilities that can be activated and configured in order to improve various aspects of your website.

+This private plugin is only available to mission-driven and progressive organizations.
+Please [contact me](mailto:jason.runs@proton.me) for the installation file.

 **Utilities included:**
 - Disable jQuery Migrate on the frontend.
 - Remove versions from external script and style source urls.